 Israel will not supply water fuel to Gaza until hostages freed:

-around 150 Israelis foreigners and dual nationals were abducted to the Gaza strip by humans’ militants as part of the Saturday attacked to the Gaza strip by Hamas militants that killed more than 1200 people in Israeli towns and communities around the enclave.
+around 150 Israelis Israelis foreigners and dual nationals were abducted to the Gaza strip by humans’ militants as part of the Saturday attacked to the Gaza strip by Hamas militants that killed more than 1200 people in Israeli towns and communities around the enclave.
 Israel has in turn launched a withering campaign against Hamas militants in Gaza strip killing around 1200 people.

 in recent days, Israel announced a complete seize on Gaza cutting off water, fuel and electricity supplies.
 The Palestine territories sole power plant shut down on Wednesday after running out of fuel.